cunarist/rinf/README.md

 flutter doctor
 ```

-## Extra Steps
+## Caveats

-If you intend to compile your code for Linux, Windows, macOS, or iOS, you don't need to take any additional steps.

-For Android, [install Android NDK](https://developer.android.com/studio/projects/install-ndk#specific-version).
-The NDK version that your project expects is specified in `android/app/build.gradle` file.
-You can find the current value of `flutter.ndkVersion` in the Flutter [source code](https://github.com/flutter/flutter/blob/stable/packages/flutter_tools/gradle/flutter.gradle)
+- For Android, The NDK version that your project expects is specified in `android/app/build.gradle` file as `ndkVersion`.
+This version number must be `23.1.7779620` or higher for this package to work.
+If the value of `ndkVersion` is `flutter.ndkVersion`, you should be using Flutter SDK [3.10 or higher](https://docs.flutter.dev/release/release-notes/release-notes-3.10.0).

 > Using extra build targets with Rust can sometimes present various issues.
 If you encounter any problems, feel free to visit [the discussions page](https://github.com/cunarist/rust-in-flutter/discussions) and open a Q&A thread for assistance.